- Titan utilizes a mixture four different investment strategies (these include cryptocurrencies and domestic and foreign stocks)

 Titans has an old-school investment approach: identify a rare breed of investments known as “compounders” and hold on tight.
 Titan’s goal is to “compound” your wealth on average 15% or more annually, which implies doubling at least every 5 years.

-They currently offer two investment strategies, with plans to launch multiple more in 2021.
+They currently offer two investment strategies, with plans to launch multiple more this year.
 Each investment strategy has the same underlying investment philosophy: find ~20 of the best companies in the world and hold on tight for the long run.
 The ~20 stocks are chosen by the investment team using bottoms-up fundamental analysis, and a mixture of quantitative and qualitative analysis.

 Titan also gives their clients courtside seats, delivering daily updates through their app so clients always know the what and the why behind their investments.
 It’s like having an investment manager in your pocket.